kgrid/kgrid-site/docs/tutorial/openapi/overview.md

 ```

 ### Extensions
 Extensions, or vendor extensions, are custom properties that start with _x-_.
-KGrid defines a small set of attributes the Activator uses for activating the KO Service.
+KGrid defines a small set of attributes used in the activation process in the Activator.

 - artifact - path to the file where the function can be found.
 - adapter - type of adapter to use